6 Author Website Tips for Success

 3. A Call to Action – give your reader a link (or two or three) that directs them to the next steps you’d like them to take.

-The About Page is all too often overlooked or created with a minimal effort.
+The About Page is all too often overlooked or created with minimal effort.
 You can’t afford to lose users who make it all the way to your page!
 Keeping new users on your page and converting them to a reader (someone who has bought a book) is the entire purpose of your site.

 Hubspot ranks four pages as being the most often visited for any given website: